hanimuhamed/chess/README.md

 # Unity Chess Engine

 A simple 2D chess engine built in Unity C# from scratch.
 This project is a personal experiment to build a functional chess bot using Minimax with Alpha-Beta pruning and a fully working move logic system.
-This entire project was done independently with no guidance and was inspired by [Sebastian Lague Coding Adventures: Chess](https://www.youtube.com/watch?v=U4ogK0MIzqk), particularly the [Minimax Video](https://www.youtube.com/watch?v=l-hh51ncgDI&t=5s)
+This entire project was done independently with no guidance and was inspired by Sebastian Lague [Coding Adventure: Chess](https://www.youtube.com/watch?v=U4ogK0MIzqk), particularly the [Minimax Video](https://www.youtube.com/watch?v=l-hh51ncgDI&t=5s).

 <img src="Assets/Images/chess.png" alt="Chess Engine Screenshot" width="600">